Agulhas Biodiversity Initiative

 Three new MPAs proclaimed in the ABI area

-by IN THE OVERBERG | Jul 26, 2019 | Responsible tourism
+by Lesley Richardson | Jul 26, 2019 | Responsible tourism

 The South African Government has chosen to increase the coast’s MPAs from 0,4% to 5% in order to ensure a more protected and thriving ocean.
 Other new MPAs include Addo Elephant National Park MPA